Governing Board of the American Institute of Physics

 In accordance with the recommendation of the resolution of the Executive Committee the Board voted to adopt the following resolution:

-RESOLVED that the board records agreement in principle with the objectives stated in the Preliminary Report of the Policy Committee to appoint committees as therein suggested, also to call such conferences of physicists as may be desirable for consultation on any revisions or developments of the Preliminary Report; and that the Board requests the Policy Committee to report the results of its further work to the Board through the Executive Committee.
+RESOLVED that the Board records agreement in principle with the objectives stated in the Preliminary Report of the Policy Committee, and that in accored with Section IV of the Report the Board authorizes the Policy Committee to appoint committees as therein suggested, also to call such conferences of physicists as may be desirable for consultation on any revisions or developments of the Preliminary Report; and that the Board requests the Policy Committee to report the results of its further work to the Board through the Executive Committee.

 XVII.
 The Board adjourned at 5 p.m.